 - Heat one tablespoon vegetable oil in a pan and saute onion until golden brown.

-- Stir in ginger and add the shrimp.
+- Stir in ginger.
 Cook for about 2 minutes.

 - Add in tomato paste, turmeric, salt and cayenne pepper.
 Stir well to mix the ingredients.

-- Cook for a few more minutes until the shrimp is fully cooked.
+- Add in the shrimp and cook for a few more minutes until the shrimp is pink and fully cooked.

 - In a platter, add a layer of rice and top with the shrimp and onion mix.
 Repeat until all the shrimp and rice is in the platter.
-(You can also add the rice to the shrimp and onion in the pan if the pan is large enough)
+(You can also add the rice to the shrimp and onion - as shown in the video - and mix in the pan if the pan is large enough)

 - Using two forks, mix the rice and shrimp lightly.